Mice Mating

 Mice Mating Age

-Mice reach sexual maturity at around six weeks old, but they may not be ready to mate until they are older.
+Mice reach sexual maturity at around six to weeks old, but they may not be ready to mate until they are older.
 Mice that mate too young are more likely to have problems with their pregnancies, and their offspring may be less healthy.
 Older mice are more likely to have successful pregnancies and healthy young.

 Mice Mating Rituals